Personalized Graph-Based Retrieval for Large Language Models: Experiments

+\paragraph{Setup.} We evaluate our methods using two LLM backbones.
+The first is the LLaMA 3.1 8B Instruct model~\cite{touvron2023llamaopenefficientfoundation}, implemented with the Huggingface \texttt{transformers} library and configured to generate up to 512 tokens.
+The second is the GPT-4o-mini model~\cite{openai2024gpt4ocard}, accessed via the Azure OpenAI Service~\cite{azure_openai_gpt4o_mini} using the \texttt{AzureOpenAI} interface, with a decoding temperature of 0.4.
+All experiments are conducted on an NVIDIA A100 GPU with 80GB of memory.

+\paragraph{Dataset Splits and Graph Construction} We construct bipartite user-entity graphs and split users into training, development, and test sets while preserving connectivity.
+Full details on data construction, neighbor filtering, and stratification are provided in Appendix~\ref{sec:app_up}.

+\textbf{Graph Construction. } We construct a bipartite user-entity graph from the selected user profiles in the validation and test splits.
+Each user node is connected to entity nodes (e.g., products, hotels, feedback targets) based on authored content, with edges representing user interactions such as reviews, summaries, or ratings.
+This graph supports two retrieval configurations: (1) \textit{user-only}, which retrieves content authored solely by the target user (i.e., from their personal profile), and (2) \textit{user+neighbor}, which additionally includes content from neighboring users who have interacted with the shared target entity.
+In both modes, the retrieved content defines the personalized context passed to the language model.

+\textbf{Ranking and Retrieval. } The query used for retrieval varies by task type: for \emph{Long Text Generation}, we use the review title; for \emph{Short Text Generation}, the review text; and for \emph{Ordinal Classification}, a combination of title and text.
+We apply two retrieval models—BM25~\cite{bm25} and Contriever~\cite{lei-etal-2023-unsupervised} to select the top-$k$ ($k=5$) most relevant entries from either the user-only or user+neighbor profiles.
+To enforce consistency between users with high activity and cold-start users, we cap retrieval at $k$, even if more candidate entries are available (see Table~\ref{tab:review_distribution} and Figure~\ref{fig:profile_distribution}).
+All textual inputs are tokenized using NLTK’s \texttt{word\_tokenize}.
+We use the default settings for both retrieval models; for Contriever, mean pooling is applied over token embeddings.

+\textbf{LLM Prompt Generation. } Once the top-$k$ entries are retrieved, we construct a \emph{template-based prompt} that includes both the user’s query (e.g., a request for a full review, a title, or a rating) and the contextual information from the graph.
+This prompt is passed to the LLM for generation.
+An illustration of task-specific prompt formatting is shown in Figure~\ref{fig:task_prompts}.

-\paragraph{Baseline Methods.} We compare our method against several non-personalized and personalized approaches.
-(1) \emph{\none} serves as a non-personalized baseline where the prompt is constructed without any retrieval augmentation.
-The LLM generates the target text solely based on the query.
-(2) \emph{\rand} serves as a non-personalized baseline where the prompt is constructed with augmentation using a random item from all user profiles.
-(3) \emph{\user~\cite{salemi2024lamp}} is a personalized baseline where the prompt is constructed with augmentation with user-specific input or context, such as previous reviews written by the user.
+\paragraph{Baseline Methods. } We compare PGraphRAG against both non-personalized and personalized baselines.
+(1) \emph{No-Retrieval} constructs the prompt without any retrieval augmentation; the LLM generates the output solely from the query.
+(2) \emph{Random-Retrieval} augments the prompt with content randomly sampled from all user profiles, introducing unrelated context.
+(3) \emph{LaMP}~\cite{salemi2024lamp} is a personalized baseline that augments the prompt using content from the target user’s own history (e.g., previously written reviews).